Hidden in Plain Sight II: Characterizing the luminous companion to Kappa Velorum with VLTI/GRAVITY: Orbit Fitting

 where $E$ is the eccentric anomaly, and $x_{\rm{cm}}$ and $y_{\rm{cm}}$ are the center-of-mass of the orbit.
 Since we are modeling the orbit in the frame of the photometric primary, $x_{\rm{cm}} = y_{\rm{cm}} = 0$.
 The coefficients $A$, $B$, $F$, and $G$ are the Thiele-Innes elements computed from the standard Campbell orbital elements:

 We use 20 walkers and run the chains for 500{,}000 iterations.
 We visually inspect the walker distributions and discard the first 100{,}000 iterations as burn-in.
 We find that the Gelman-Rubin statistic is $\hat{R} < 1.01$ and the effective sample size is $>10{,}000$ for all parameters, suggesting that the chains have converged.
-Figure \ref{fig:rv_ast_corner} shows the corner plot of the MCMC posteriors and random samples of the orbit model compared to the VLTI astrometry observations and Figure \ref{fig:orbit_model} shows the resulting orbit model.
+Figure \ref{fig:orbit_model} shows the resulting orbit model and Figure \ref{fig:rv_ast_corner} shows the corner plot of the MCMC posteriors and random samples of the orbit model compared to the VLTI astrometry observations.
 Table \ref{tab:orbit_table} reports the median and $1\sigma$ uncertainties of the posteriors.

 Given a parallax, $\varpi$, and associated uncertainty, $\sigma_\varpi$, the binary masses $M_1$ and $M_2$ can be solved for using Kepler's third law.
 Figure \ref{fig:corner_masses} shows the mass posteriors using the original Hipparcos parallax $\varpi=6.05\pm0.48$~mas \citep{Esa97_publication}.
 The revised Hipparcos parallax, which primarily includes improvements to attitude reconstruction, is $\varpi=5.7\pm0.3$~mas \citep{vanLeeuwen07}.
 The revised Hipparcos astrometry is a ``stochastic'' solution, rather than the standard five-parameter solution, which includes an additional ``cosmic noise'' astrometric noise term.
 Unfortunately, although \kapvel{} has been observed by \Gaia{}, since it is $G=2.5$~mag, it is likely saturated \citep{Fabricius21} and has no reported parallax.